letsdothecode/Stackoverflow-clone/VERCEL_DEPLOY.md

 - Check build logs in Vercel dashboard
 - Verify Node.js version (Vercel uses Node 18+ by default)
 - Ensure all dependencies are in `package.json`
-- Check that root directory is set to `stack`
+- Check that root directory is set to `stack` in the UI (not in vercel.json)
 - Verify `stack/package.json` exists and has correct scripts

 ### Frontend Can't Connect to Backend